 Bound prayer book and related materials dealing with this Lay Reader of the Episcopal Church's healing missions in Anniston and Ensley, Alabama.

-This collection consists of three letters to Joel F. Bledsoe, in Soldier, Kentucky, from three of his fellow 'comrades' from the Spanish-American War.
+Three letters to Joel F. Bledsoe, in Soldier, Kentucky, from three of his fellow comrades from the Spanish-American War.